cmonteagudoma/wrapDeformer/README.md

-# deformTransfer
+# wrapDeformer
-Maya Plugin to transfer deformations between meshes of different resolution
+Maya Plugin in C++ of a Wrap Deformer based on barycentric coordinates